fcampelo/EC-Bestiary/README.md

 - [Felipe Campelo](mailto:fcampelo@ufmg.br), Universidade Federal de Minas Gerais (UFMG), Brazil.

 ### Contributors
-(at least one contribution to the bestiary, in alphabetical order)
+(at least one contribution to the bestiary - in terms of adding a method to the list, not inventing it!)

 - Adré Steyn - University of Stellenbosch, South Africa
 - Alberto Franzin - Université Libre de Bruxelles, Belgium